-Appendix 3: Abuse, Neglect and Exploitation
+Appendix 2 - Abuse, Neglect and Exploitation

+Bruises:

-Indicators of Physical Abuse Indicators of Emotional Abuse Bruises: Conveying to a child that they are worthless or unloved, inadequate, or valued only insofar as they Commonly on the head but also on the ear, neck meet the needs of another person or soft areas (abdomen, back and buttocks) Not giving the child opportunities to express their Defensive wounds commonly on the forearm, views, deliberately silencing them or 'making fun' upper arm, back of the leg, hands or feet of what they say or how they communicate Clusters of bruises on the upper arm, outside of Age or developmentally inappropriate expectations the thigh or on the body being imposed on children.
-These may include interactions that are beyond a child's Bruises with dots of blood under the skin developmental capability as well as overprotection A bruised scalp and swollen eyes from hair being and limitation of exploration and learning or pulled violently preventing the child from participating in normal social interaction Bruises in the shape of a hand or object A child seeing or hearing the ill-treatment of Bruises on non-mobile babies.
-Burns or scalds: Serious bullying (including cyberbullying) Can be from hot liquids, hot objects, flames, Causing a child to feel frightened or in danger chemicals, or electricity Exploitation or corruption of children.
-These may be on the hands, back, shoulders or buttocks.
-Scalds in particular may be on lower Lack confidence limbs, both arms and/or both legs Struggle to control strong emotions A clear edge to the burn or scald Struggle to make or maintain relationships Sometimes in the shape of an implement, for Display behaviour that is inappropriate to their example, a circular cigarette burn stage of development (for example not being able Multiple burns or scalds. to play, developing language late or using language you may not expect of a child their age.
-Bite marks: Older children may: Usually oval or circular in shape
+• Commonly on the head but also on the ear, neck or soft areas (abdomen, back and buttocks)

+Indicators of Physical Abuse

+- Defensive wounds commonly on the forearm, upper arm, back of the leg, hands or feet - Clusters of bruises on the upper arm, outside of the thigh or on the body - Bruises with dots of blood under the skin - A bruised scalp and swollen eyes from hair being pulled violently - Bruises in the shape of a hand or object - Bruises on non-mobile babies.

-Tel: 01582 732509 Fax: 01582 486202 Email: admin@cockernhoe.herts.sch.uk
+Burns or scalds:

+- Can be from hot liquids, hot objects, flames, chemicals, or electricity - These may be on the hands, back, shoulders or buttocks.
+Scalds in particular may be on lower limbs, both arms and/or both legs - A clear edge to the burn or scald - Sometimes in the shape of an implement, for example, a circular cigarette burn - Multiple burns or scalds.

+Bite marks:

-Visible wounds, indentations or bruising from individual teeth.
+- Usually oval or circular in shape - Visible wounds, indentations or bruising from individual teeth.